 Watch the Alberta Fire Bans website for information on fire restrictions.

-Update Effective 02:00pm, May 26, 2023, FIRE RESTRICTION is now in effect for Westlock County Jurisdiction.
+Effective 04:30pm, Wednesday June 7, 2023, FIRE RESTRICTION is now in effect for Westlock County Jurisdiction.

 Note: Residents who live or travel in the forest fire protection area zone 44 must adhere to provincial ban and Refer to Alberta Fire Control Zone Map.